vidispine/hull-tutorials/dev-to/hull/02_setup/README.md

-## The Goal
+## Introduction

 This article series will go step by step through building a Helm Chart based on the HULL library.
 To allow a good comparison with the traditional Helm chart creation process and for educational purposes the goal is to rewrite the `ingress-nginx` Helm chart in it's latest version that exists at time of writing ([which is version 4.0.6](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx/4.0.6)).

 You may ask why the `ingress-nginx` Helm chart?
 For a number of reasons this is an interesing topic for this tutorial:
 - the `nginx-ingress` Helm chart is most likely one of the most frequently downloaded and used Helm chart around the globe.
 Many people interact with it daily and may have a deeper understanding of its structure
 - it has a medium to high complexity which makes the goal of translating it to a HULL based chart not trivial and has the power of showcasing the real-life applicability of the HULL library to Helm chart creation
-- lastly, a deep dive into such a more complex Helm Chart may still offer interesting insights to you if you are newish to understanding Helm chart per se or want to understand the `ingress-nginx`'s particular charts architecture better.
+- lastly, a deep dive into such a more complex Helm Chart may still offer interesting insights to you if you are new-ish to understanding Helm chart mechanics or want to get to learn the `ingress-nginx`'s particular charts architecture better.

 ## Getting Helm